Month: December 2019

 Warm Greetings, 3 Breaths, And A Constitution Help Students Thrive

 When the bell rang on a recent Tuesday afternoon at Jennie Reed Elementary School, the halls were filled with students in neat, single-file lines.
-Each line moved in a different > Continue Reading
+Each line moved in a different direction depending on where the students went after school.
+A handful of these lines converged on the cafeteria where students gathered for Jaguar Jump, Reed’s > Continue Reading

 12